 - Cardboard boxes

-- Beverage cartons – both long-life milk and juice and refrigerated
+- Beverage cartons – both long-life milk and juice

 - Paper coffee and soft drink cups